valhuber/ApiLogicServer/api_logic_server_cli/project_learning_center/readme.md

 The project was built using **API Logic Server**.
 A single command creates the project from the database structure.
 It provides not only the **JSON:API / Swagger**, but also an **Admin App**, and a **logic engine** for multi-table constraints and derivations.

-Let's &nbsp;  a) Run the project, &nbsp; b) Explore the JSON:API, &nbsp; and c) Explore JSON:API Update Logic Using API Logic Server.
+Let's &nbsp;  a) Run the project, &nbsp; b) Explore the JSON:API, &nbsp; and c) Explore JSON:API Update Logic.

 &nbsp;